ultraflynn/tradeprocessing/README.md

 ## Further development

+### Security
+No consideration has been given to securing the endpoints.
+I would expect this service to operate within a zero-trust environment and therefore ensuring that the callers of the endpoints are authentication and permitted to use this resource.

 ### Input file validation
 There are many issues with the input files that could cause issues:
 - Missing header rows